-In response to the World Health Organization (WHO) statement and international concern regarding the Zika virus (ZIKV) outbreak, ISUOG has published the following guidance for ultrasound during pregnancy.
+In response to the World Health Organization (WHO) statement and international concern regarding the Zika virus (ZIKA) outbreak, ISUOG has published the following guidance for ultrasound during pregnancy.

 In response to the World Health Organization (WHO) statement and international concern regarding the Zika virus (ZIKV) outbreak, ISUOG has published the following guidance for ultrasound during pregnancy: